 Bringing Up Bébé was a #1 best seller in the U.K. (Sunday Times); a top-ten best seller in the United States (The New York Times); and has appeared on best-seller lists in Germany, Russia and Brazil.
 Pamela is also the author of Bébé Day By Day: 100 Keys to French Parenting and Lust in Translation: Infidelity from Tokyo to Tennessee.

 From 1997 to 2002 Pamela was a staff reporter at The Wall Street Journal based in Buenos Aires, São Paulo and New York.
-She was a term member at the Council on Foreign Relations.
+She was also a term member at the Council on Foreign Relations.
 Pamela holds a B.A. in philosophy from Colgate University and a Master of International Affairs from Columbia University.
 She grew up in Miami.